• Menu

 We went through patterns including, The Lord March, Miss Grant, Logie, Jimmy, Countess of Seafield, Jeannie, Vivienne, Glen Lauren, Green Queen, and Lady Caroline.
 It was mesmerising to see the different patterns, and learn when to fish them.
 They are simple and timeless patterns.

-If you’re interested in tying a Lady Caroline, check out this video by Davie McPhail.
+If you’re interested in tying a Lady Caroline, check out this video on how to tie a Lady Caroline by Davie McPhail.

 John still fishes these classic patterns on the Spey and described what size and combination worked at differing water levels and conditions.
 It was fascinating.